 Although barley is not a common food these days, it is one of the most nutritious grains naturally available.
-It contains lots of fiber, amino acids, iron, copper, B vitamins, manganese, iron and phosphorous.
-One cup of cooked barley contains the following nutritional value:
+It contains lots of fiber, amino acids, iron, copper, B vitamins, manganese, iron, and phosphorus.
+One cup of cooked barley contains the following nutritional value (2):

 - Protein – 3.55 gms